basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 See [[Choosing a Backend]] for a list of supported backends; each referenced document includes the necessary configuration bits.

+As with ring size, changing the backend will result in all data being effectively lost, so spend the necessary time up front to evaluate and benchmark backends.

+If still in doubt, consider using the [[Multi]] backend for future flexibility.

+If you do change backends from the default (typically [[Bitcask]]) make certain you change it across all nodes.
+It is possible but generally unwise to use different backends on different nodes; this would limit the effectiveness of backend-specific features.

 ## Default bucket properties